Skip to main content

 If you have ever typed "books like Firefly but with romance" into a search bar, you already know what you are chasing.

 You want the cramped corridors and the crew who would die for each other.
+The ship that feels lived in, patched together, and somehow still flying.

 Firefly gave you all of it, and then it was gone before it ever got the chance to let the romance breathe.

-The good news is that they exist, and one of them was written specifically to fill this hole.
+So you are here, looking for books that understand exactly that combination.
+The good news is they exist, and one of them was written specifically to fill this hole.

 If you want to skip straight to that one, The Starfall Accord is the recommendation.